WordPress/gutenberg/packages/components/src/date-time/README.md

 ### `is12Hour`: `boolean`

 Whether we use a 12-hour clock.
-With a 12-hour clock, an AM/PM widget is displayed.
+With a 12-hour clock, an AM/PM widget is displayed and the time format is assumed to be `MM-DD-YYYY` (as opposed to the default format `DD-MM-YYYY`).

 -   Type: `bool`
 -   Required: No